pivotal/blog/content/post/contributing-go.md

 1. Commit the change using [the following guidelines](https://golang.org/doc/contribute.html#commit_messages) for commit messages.

     This is __important__!!
-Your CL will be asked to update the CL commit message  Ideally, you'd be referencing a pre-existing Github issue with the `NeedsFix` label.
+You will be asked to update the CL commit message if the message isn't formatted correctly.
+And ideally, you'd be referencing a pre-existing Github issue with the `NeedsFix` label.

     ```bash
     git change